When 13-year-old Hania Aguilar is laid to rest in North Carolina on Saturday her father will be nearly 3,000 miles away.

-Immigration attorney Naimeh Salem said US embassy officials in Guatemala denied the temporary visa on grounds that Aguilar “didn’t have enough ties to his home country, Guatemala.”
+Immigration attorney Naimeh Salem said US Embassy officials in Guatemala denied the temporary visa on the grounds that Aguilar “didn’t have enough ties to his home country, Guatemala.”

 “That is not true,” she said.
 “He has family there and his own business.”

 Hania’s body was found last week in water off a rural road after she was abducted last month outside her home in Lumberton, North Carolina, police said.

 ‘I don’t know how I will deal with it’

 Salem said her client had requested another visa interview but did not heard back from US Embassy officials in Guatemala.

 State Department spokeswoman Marlo Cross-Durant said details of individual visa cases are confidential.

 “All visa applications are adjudicated on a case-by-case basis in accordance with the requirements of the Immigration and Nationality Act (INA) and other applicable laws,” her statement said.

 “The Department of State makes every effort to facilitate legitimate travel by international visitors.
 We are also fully committed to administering U.S. immigration law and ensuring the integrity and security of our country’s borders.”